Standard of Conduct

 - Impeding or interfering with students’ right to a high-quality educational experience.

-- Disorderly, lewd, indecent, or obscene conduct on college-owned property or at college-sponsored functions.
+- Disorderly, lewd, indecent, or obscene conduct on college-owned property, at college-sponsored functions, or directed toward a member of the college community.

 - Conduct which threatens or endangers the health or safety of any person, including one’s self.

-- Physical abuse of any person on college-owned or controlled property or at college-sponsored or supervised functions.
+- Intentionally or recklessly causing physical injury to any member of the college community, any person on college-owned or controlled property, or any person at a college-sponsored or supervised function.

 - Use, possession, or distribution of narcotic or dangerous drugs (including, but not limited to: marijuana, steroids, or cocaine), except as expressly permitted by law.